viamrobotics/docs/docs/components/input-controller.md

 ### Config
 {{% alert="Note" color="note" %}}
-You **must** use "WebGamePad" as the `name` of the web gamepad controller.
+You **must** use "WebGamepad" as the `name` of the web gamepad controller.
 This restriction will be removed in the future.
 {{% /alert %}}